phpcoder/tasmota-nexus-mqtt/README.md

 ## Conclusion and Outlook

-After reading all that you may ask, how such a project may be useful?
-Why one needs to build a new 433Mhz to MQTT gateway when such devices as RFXCOM [RFXtrx](http://www.rfxcom.com/epages/78165469.sf/en_GB) tranceivers or Sonoff 433MHz [RFBridge](https://sonoff.tech/product/smart-home-security/rf-bridger2/) are available?
-Here are the problems I encoutered with RFXtrx:
+How this project can be useful?
+Why another 433Mhz to MQTT gateway if such devices as RFXCOM [RFXtrx](http://www.rfxcom.com/epages/78165469.sf/en_GB) or Sonoff 433MHz [RFBridge](https://sonoff.tech/product/smart-home-security/rf-bridger2/) are available?

+In my experience with using RFXtrx I encoutered a few problems:

 * RFXtrx433XL supports plenty of protocols, most of which are not needed.
 Still some needed protocols are not supported.
 * Official Firmware update and management software is available only under Windows.
 To update its firmware the RFXtrx433XL device should be disconnected from HA system.
 * Serial USB connection with HA server and the length of external antenna cable limits the location of the whole HA system with 433 MHz signal coverage.
-* RFXtrx433XL serial USB connection requires an additional powered USB hub as when connected to RPi directly, it draws too much current making system unstable.
+* RFXtrx433XL directly connected via USB to RPi draws too much current making system unstable.
+It requires an additional powered USB hub for stable operation.
 * The use of RFXtrx device requires an extra intregration to Home Assistant in addition to the existing MQTT integration.
 * After all, the RFXtrx433XL is expensive and costs even more than RPi4.

-I tried also to use Sonoff 433MHz RFBridge, otherwise a very useful hardware, but with serious limitations:
+I tried also Sonoff 433MHz RFBridge, a very useful hardware, however with serious limitations:

-* It requires some hardware mods to work with custom firmware and extend protocols.
+* It requires some hardware mods to work with custom firmware and extra protocols.
-* It has a very limited list of supported protocols, e.g. not possible to see the devices described in this project.
+* It has a very limited list of supported protocols, e.g. wireless temperature-humidity sensors described in this project are not supported.
-* It uses small internal antennas that limit the range of RF reception.
+* It uses small internal antennas that limit the RF coverage.

-In both solutions I do not need a transmission capability, only receiving is required.
-Finally, there are projects that offer similar functionality as the described one, most notably [OpenMQTTGateway](https://docs.openmqttgateway.com/).
-I found that if used with Home Assistant OpenMQTTGateway attempts automatically register all available devices it can ever recognize, even those belonging to the nearby households.
-When you change batteries in wireless temperature sensors, they change their IDs to another random number, and the amount of automatically registered devices is growing exponentially.
+Additionally, in both solutions I do not need a transmission capability, only receiving is required.

+Finally, there are projects offering similar functionality, most notably [OpenMQTTGateway](https://docs.openmqttgateway.com/).
+I found that OpenMQTTGateway used with Home Assistant attempts to register automatically all available devices it can ever recognize, including those belonging to the nearby households.
+When batteries in wireless temperature sensors are changed, they change their IDs to another random number, and the amount of automatically registered devices is growing exponentially.

 The described project serves as another example of the [custom integration into Tasmota firmware](https://github.com/phpcoder/tasmota-custom-integration).
 For simplicity it describes only a single protocol gateway.
-Other repositories will include example of 433MHz to MQTT gateways with more supported protocols as used in my HA system.
+I am planning to publish more examples of 433MHz to MQTT gateways with more supported protocols as used in my HA system.